For me, yoga means wholeness.

-Yoga is an evolving universe whose origins apparently reach into pre-history.
-The immense body of writing that bears witness to this motley striving which circumnavigated the globe is the least important part.
+Yoga is a changing universe whose origins apparently reach into pre-history.
+The immense body of writing that bears witness to this motley (non-)striving which circumnavigated the globe is the less important part.
 It would take a lifetime to understand – that is, psychosomatically become – one galaxy in this universe.

 Modern posture practice is the hokey tip of an iceberg: a sunken gem of a lost city.